johannessen/cs2cs-perl/README.md

 definitely less efficient and possibly also less robust with regards to potential changes to the `cs2cs` input/output format.

-**This software has pre-release quality.
-There is no schedule for further development.**

 [interprocess communication]: https://perldoc.perl.org/perlipc.html
 [`cs2cs`]: https://proj.org/apps/cs2cs.html
 [PROJ]: https://proj.org/